 In a relationship or an affair, there are two possible interpretations.
 You’re deeply in love, but you shouldn’t forget to care for yourself.
 While you and your partner form a great couple, neglecting your personal needs and desires can lead to coldness and passivity.

-Simply let what has already formed blossom, without trying to control things.
+Simply let what has already formed blossom without trying to control things.
+This card signifies a truly intimate relationship, almost an unspoken connection, which can be both platonic or romantic.

 Another meaning for this card is that of a platonic, intellectual relationship that may not or should not reach the physical level.
 Some things are best left as they are; pure, untouched, unspoiled by lust.